 Courgette - Cucurbita pepo

-They like warm, moist, very rich soil in a sunny position.
+They like warm, moist, organically rich soil in a sunny position.

-Start harvesting courgettes from mid-June, when they are small, to encourage further production.
-If you miss collecting any they will grow into marrows, which can still be harvested and eaten.
+Start harvesting courgettes from mid-June, when they are still small, to encourage further production.
+If you miss collecting any, they will grow into marrows, which can still be harvested and eaten.

 Culinary use: